faizanahmedraza/serverless-shoeproduct-apis/README.md

 # How to Build a Serverless REST API with Node.js, TypeScript, and AWS DynamoDB
-Developing a Serverless REST API utilizing Node.js, TypeScript, AWS DynamoDB, and the Serverless framework(Iaas) to easily deploy it to AWS.
+Developing a Serverless REST API utilizing Node.js, TypeScript, AWS DynamoDB, and the Serverless framework(Iaac) to easily deploy it to AWS.

 ## Prerequisites